f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

     syscon-2-active(config-slot-1-3)#

 Then remove the partitions from the system controller.
-In this case we will remove the chassis partitions called **Production** and **development**.
+In this case we will remove the chassis partitions called **Production** and **Development**.

 .. code-block:: bash

     syscon-2-active(config)# no partitions partition Production
-    syscon-2-active(config)# no partitions partition development
+    syscon-2-active(config)# no partitions partition Development
     syscon-2-active(config)# commit
     Commit complete.
     syscon-2-active(config)#

-For the final step reset the system controllers ConfD database.
+For the final step, reset the system controllers ConfD database.
 This will essentially wipe out all partitions and all of the system controller configuration essentially setting it back to factory default.

-Set controller:

 .. code-block:: bash

     syscon-2-active(config)# system database config reset-default-config true
     syscon-2-active(config)# commit

-Once this has been committed both controllers need to be rebooted manually.
-Login to the active controller and enter config mode and then issue the **system reboot controllers controller standby** command, this will reboot the standby controller first.
+Once this has been committed, both controllers need to be rebooted manually.
+Login to the active controller and enter **config** mode, and then issue the **system reboot controllers controller standby** command, this will reboot the standby controller first.
 Run the same command again but this time reboot the **active** controller.

 .. code-block:: bash